New Year meet, Low Hall Garth, Langdale

 Six of the group slept in the Barn, which was kept warm and cosy by the log-burner.
 In fact, so cosy that there seemed to be a continual flow of visitors who were interested in seeing how the other half live.

-Cosy sitting room with wood-burner in converted barn
+Enjoying the warm and cosy sitting room in the converted barn

 Conrad, Mark L and Neil popped in at John Sutcliffe’s in Settle en-route to Leeds to see his impressive collection of minerals.